 - Leave the doors of your household appliances slightly ajar when they are in storage to allow for proper ventilation (it will help prevent condensation and bad odors).

-Now that you know exactly how to pack your storage items, contact the experts at Gotham Mini Storage for a variety of packing supplies and the perfect place to put them.
+Now that you know exactly how to pack your storage items, contact the experts at Gotham Mini Storage the premier Manhattan mini storage location for a variety of packing supplies and the perfect place to put them.